arasmega/storytime-blog/posts/storytime-homepage.md

 You'll know in the first session.

-The real test isn't what we tell you - it's what you notice with your own child.
+The real test isn't what we tell you, it's what you notice with your own child.

 **Watch what happens when you ask them to stop.**